aljubaer7/Largest_Japanese_Companies/README.md

 ### Results/Findings

 - Toyota, Mitsubishi and Honda has the largest amount of revenue.
-- Toyota’s revenue is facing slight increase and decrease over the years but its rising upwords.
+- Toyota’s revenue is facing slight increase and decrease over the years but its rising upwards.
-- Though top 3 Companies are Automootive industrie, the largest asset holds Conglomerates Industrie.
+- Though top 3 Companies are Automotive industry, the largest asset holds Conglomerates Industry.